Banana Pepper Guide: Heat, Flavor, Uses

 Given the potential to be zero heat, let’s also compare the median spiciness between this chili and a jalapeño.
 A banana pepper that fell into the middle of its potential heat range (250 SHU) would typically be about 21 times milder than a middle-range jalapeño (5,250 SHU).

-Overall, this is a very eatable level of spiciness — in fact, many would consider it more of a noticeable warmth that a spicy kick.
+Overall, this is a very eatable level of spiciness—in fact, many would consider it more of a noticeable warmth that a spicy kick.
 For those looking for an everyday chili to provide just a touch of zing, few perform as well or better than a banana pepper.

-What do they look like?
+What do they look like and taste like?

 In shape and color, the banana pepper does a solid impersonation of the popular tropical fruit.
 They grow to two to three inches in length, and their curved shape obviously resembles a banana.
 Their color starts green and matures typically to a greenish-yellow or full yellow, again like a banana.
 They can, though, take on orange or even red hues as they mature.

 Like the Italian pepperoncini, banana peppers have a natural tang to them, but there’s a sweetness here, too.
 It’s a hard chili not to love the flavor of, especially when pickled.
 And that’s where you’ll more often find banana peppers, in the pickled aisle of your local grocer.

 When pickled, that natural tang is brought to even more life with the tangy vinegar brine.
-The combo of this chilies natural flavor and the pickling juice is an incredible flavorful one-two punch.
-It’s one of the reasons (along with their very eatable heat) why pickled banana peppers are so loved by many and widely available in supermarkets.
+The combo of this chili’s natural flavor and the pickling juice is an incredibly flavorful one-two punch.
+It’s a reason (along with their very eatable heat) why pickled banana peppers are so loved by many and widely available in supermarkets.

 Are banana peppers the same as pepperoncini or Hungarian wax peppers?

-Here’s the core confusion with these three chilies (and yes, they are different).
+Here’s the core confusion with these three chilies (and yes, they are different.)
 You’ll see it occur in online forums, restaurants, and even supermarkets: All three look a lot alike and they all come from the same species of chili (capsicum annuum), but they aren’t the same.
 Adding to the confusion, banana peppers are also known as yellow wax peppers and Hungarian wax peppers are sometimes referred to as hot banana peppers.
 Obviously, there’s a lot of mistaken identity here.

-Pepperoncini peppers share a similar heat level (100 – 500 SHU), but are typically ever-so-slightly spicier and tangier.
+Pepperoncini peppers share a similar heat level (100 – 500 SHU), but are ever-so-slightly spicier and tangier.
 Hungarian wax peppers are playing on a different field altogether.
 They are medium heat chilies (5,000 to 10,000 SHU), which makes them normally hotter than jalapeños.
 They can reach serrano pepper level heat.
 They are also larger, often reaching six inches in length.

 –> Learn More: Pepperoncini Vs. Banana Pepper